 But how can you do that?

-How to Lower Your Chances and Delay Dementia Onset
+How to Lower Your Chances and Help In Reducing Your Risk of Dementia

 Lowering your chances of getting dementia isn’t about employing crazy new-age techniques or taking dangerous and experimental drugs — far from it.
 However, delaying dementia onset is about creating a healthy mind that is capable of fighting off degeneration.
 Imagine your brain as a boxer and the symptoms of dementia as a series of competitors.
 The better shape your mind is in, the better your performance and the longer you can go for.